New Mexico

 III.
 Expungement, sealing & other record relief

 In 2019, New Mexico enacted a comprehensive law authorizing expungement (sealing) of most non-conviction records, and of conviction records in all but the most serious violent and sexual crimes.
 Effective January 1, 2020, the Criminal Record Expungement Act (CREA) authorizes courts to limit public access to all but a limited category of non-conviction records after a one-year waiting period, as long as no charges are pending against the individual.
 Courts are also authorized to seal the record of most convictions after conviction-free waiting periods ranging from two to ten years, upon a finding that “justice will be served by an order to expunge.”
-Upon taking effect, New Mexico’s CREA will be one of the broadest record-closing authorities in the Nation.
-See HB 370, codified at N. M. Stat. § 29-3A-5.
+Upon taking effect, New Mexico’s CREA became one of the broadest record-closing authorities in the Nation.
+See HB 370, codified at N. M. Stat. § 29-3A.

 In 2021, the legislature supplemented the 2019 expungement scheme by enacting the Uniform Collateral Consequences of Conviction Act, requiring collection of all mandatory collateral sanctions, providing judicial relief from such collateral consequences as early as sentencing, establishing standards for discretionary disqualification, and giving effect to relief from other states.
-See Section A below.
+See Section C below.

 B. Expungement of conviction records